The Phantom Army in the Sky of A.D. 66 and the Second Coming

 Answering the call of the angel in Revelation 19:17-18, the eagles representing Rome arrived in Israel to enact God’s judgment on Israel for her sins in receiving the mark of the beast and killing the saints.
 In v.
 19 the kings of the earth alongside the beast representing Rome arrives in answer to the call of the angel.

-The specific king of Israel mentioned in this verse is Agrippa II.
+The specific kings of Israel mentioned in this verse are Tiberius Alexander and Agrippa II.
+After Vespasian became emperor, Titus appointed Tiberius Alexander his second in command over the entire Roman army during the siege of Jerusalem in A.D.
+70. Tiberius Alexander was procurator of Judaea during the reign of Caesar Claudius.
 Agrippa II was governor of large swaths of what is now modern Israel.
-Agrippa II presided over the tetrarchy of Philip, Lysanias (Abilene), and Varus.7 Then when Nero became emperor he bestowed upon Agrippa large tracts of Galilee and Perea.
+Agrippa II presided over the tetrarchy of Philip, Lysanias (Abilene), and Varus.8 Then when Nero became emperor he bestowed upon Agrippa large tracts of Galilee and Perea.
 Agrippa was also responsible for appointing the Jewish high priesthood, a position which he sold to the highest bidder.
 When the Jewish War broke-out, Agrippa allied himself with the Romans.
 And after the capture of Jotapata, Agrippa II accompanied the Roman army throughout the remainder of the war and in explicit fulfillment of v.
-19 even assisted them with his troops.8 After Vespasian was crowned emperor, Agrippa also accompanied Titus during the Roman siege of Jerusalem.9 It should also be mentioned that Queen Berenice, the human embodiment of the whore of Babylon, also accompanied the Roman army during the Jewish War and during which had an adulterous affair with Caesar Titus in fulfillment of Revelation 17.
+19 even assisted them with his troops.9 After Vespasian was crowned emperor, Agrippa also accompanied Titus during the Roman siege of Jerusalem.10 It should also be mentioned that Queen Berenice, the human embodiment of the whore of Babylon, also accompanied the Roman army during the Jewish War and during which had an adulterous affair with Caesar Titus in fulfillment of Revelation 17.

 Fulfilled Eschatology Explained, A Revelation 19:19 Commentary: Why the Kings of the Earth in Revelation 18:9 and 19:19 Cannot be the Ten Horns of Revelation 17.